Deadly police shootout prompts claims of abuse in Brazil - WTMJ

 The order came after police fatally shot a 14-year-old in a home where there was no indication of any illegal activity.
 The teen’s death sparked a Brazilian iteration of Black Lives Matter protests held across the city’s metropolitan area for weeks.

+The spokesperson for the U.N.’s human rights office, Rupert Colville, told reporters on Friday that it was “particularly disturbing” that the raid took place while the court’s ruling remains in force.

-The ruling, which remains in force, caused a decline in police operations throughout the middle of last year, as reflected by a plunge in the number of shootouts reported by Crossfire, a non-governmental group that monitors violence, and in official state data on deaths resulting from police intervention.
+The ruling caused a decline in police operations throughout the middle of last year, as reflected by a plunge in the number of shootouts reported by Crossfire, a non-governmental group that monitors violence, and in official state data on deaths resulting from police intervention.
 But both indicators have crept back up to around pre-pandemic levels.

 The Candido Mendes University’s Public Safety Observatory said Rio police killed an average of more than five people a day during the first quarter of 2021, the most lethal start of a year since the state government began regularly releasing such data more than two decades ago.

+“We remind the Brazilian authorities that the use of force should be applied only when strictly necessary, and that they should always respect the principles of legality, precaution, necessity and proportionality,” Colville said in Geneva.
+“Lethal force should be used as a last resort.”

-Associated Press writer Mauricio Savarese in Sao Paulo and AP producer Diarlei Rodrigues in Rio de Janeiro contributed to this report.
+Associated Press journalists Mauricio Savarese in Sao Paulo, Diarlei Rodrigues in Rio de Janeiro and Jamey Keaten in Geneva contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.